fossfreedom/coverart-browser/README.md

 Summary: whats new in this release

- - separated coverart search into separate plugin - https://github.com/fossfreedom/coverart-search-providers
+ - separated coverart search into separate plugin (this is now a prerequisite) - https://github.com/fossfreedom/coverart-search-providers
  - New light & dark theme buttons to complement light & dark desktop themes
  - optional flat-button toolbar style
  - revised popup menu style genre & playlist windows when number of entries would exceed the desktop height
  - Use album and album-artist sort order tags for sorting if these values are utilised
  - Allow user-defined genre names to be created mapped against default system genre icons
  - Allow user-defined genre icons to be displayed.
 These can override system genre icons if required
+ - Support for other plugins via right-click menu options in a similar manner as the Library Browser -

+ OpenContainingFolder, SendFirst, Send Track, LastFMExtension - Fingerprinter, FileOrganizer

 *How it works:*